GUIDANCE FOR PRESENTERS

 GRAPHICS

-Graphics, such as tables, figures, and illustrations, should contain the majority of the content of your poster.
+Graphics, such as tables, figures, and illustrations, should contain most of the content of your poster.
 They should be clear and concise and should convey their primary meaning with little effort from the viewer.
 They do not, however, need to be simple.
-All graphics should include a brief heading or caption describing their content and meaning, and expressing the primary point of the graphic.
-A brief self-explanatory figure legend should be included below the main caption, containing a more-detailed description of the points of the graphic.
+All graphics should include a brief heading or caption describing their content and meaning and expressing the primary point of the graphic.
+A brief self-explanatory figure legend should be included below the main caption, containing a more detailed description of the points of the graphic.
 The legend should include a description of the graphic as well as the conclusions derived from its content.

 LAYOUT AND DESIGN